declangray/Rogue-Electron/README.md

 # Rogue Electron 😈
 A C2 server designed to run within Electron applications.
+## Disclaimer!!!!
+**This project is for demonstration/educational purposes only!
+Do not install a C2 on any system you do not have explicit permission to do so on.
+Be smart, do not break the law.
+I am not responsible for any malicious/illegal activity that may be conducted with this program.**
 ## Backstory
 ### The Electron Problem
 #### ASAR Archives